Averagebursmeseguy/CS-project-2/readme.md

-# CS project 2 - habit/wellness tracker
+# Overview: CS project 2 - habit/wellness tracker

 ## About
 We'll be making a simple app that will track the user's wellness and habits along with a short diary entry.
 Our tech stack will involve: